BU-Spark/se-bch-als-resource-app/code/README.md

 ```

 The component directory contains a lot of our work.
 Please see the documentation in the components for more information on them.
-Add code for reusability there and import it to the pages in /src/pages/CommunicationPage, /src/pages/FinalPage, /src/pages/HomePage.